baetyl/baetyl/README.md

    brew cask install docker
    ```

-2. Install python and python runtime requirements
++ Install Python2.7 and Python runtime requirements if running openedge with **native process** mode

-> If you want to run OpenEdge with **Native Process** Mode you should install python 2.7 on your machine with the modules it depends on.

    **For Ubuntu or Debian**
    ```shell